debirro/hello-world/README.md

-# hello-world
+# hello world
-this is the resume of debuhiiro.
+this is the resume of debuhirro.
 # Can you be my dog?
 Your answer?